RDLLab/posggym/docs/environments/continuous/drone_team_capture.md

 A co-operative 2D continuous world problem involving multiple pursuer drone agents working together to catch a target agent in the environment.

+This is an adaption of the original code base to allow for partially observable environments.

 Possible Agents
 ---------------
 Varied number (1-8)